vargadan/sprg-v-bank/docs/Exercise1_CSRF.md

 ## Mitigations
 * Possible mitigations against CSRF
-  * protect session cookie with samesite attributes
+  * protect session cookie with same-site attributes
     * lax if normal GET requests are safe and modifications are behind POST (or PUT/DELETE)
     * strict otherwise
-    * unfortunately depends on web-framework / server if possible
+    * unfortunately depends on web-framework / server / browser support (well, especially with older tech).
   * protect forms with CSRF token
-    * additional token
+    * additional token to validate state changing requests.
+This token is not stored as a cookie, hence is not automatically added to every request by the browser.
 * for more detailed explanations please see: https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 ## Fix
 * since same-site session cookies are not supported by the current application framework (JEE Servlet 2.3 and Spring 5) we have to revert to other methods
-* Spring security support CSRF tokens out of the box, which is disabled in this exercise so that CSRF can be demonstrated
+* Spring security support CSRF tokens out of the box, which is disabled in this exercise so that CSRF can be demonstrated.
-* we are going to add our own CSRF filter (filter means that it intercepts all incoming requests and responses and can block/change them) instead to understand how token based mitigation works against CSRF.\
+* We are going to add our own CSRF filter (filter means that it intercepts all incoming requests and responses and can block/change them) instead to understand how token based mitigation works against CSRF.\
 The code of a simple anti CSRF filter:
 ```java
 package ch.hslu.sprg.vbank.filter;